syedtaqi95/CarND-LaneLines-P1/writeup.md

 ![canny_edges_masked]![original]

-**8. Hough transform and drawing the Hough lines (explain draw_lines here)**
+**8. Hough transform and drawing the Hough lines**

 I used the provided *hough_lines* function to apply the Hough transform and extract the Hough lines.

 I wrote the *draw_lines_extrapolated* function to replace the original *draw_lines* function.
 This was done to extrapolate the lines and make the output similar to that in *P1_example.mp4*.

 First, I computed the slope of each Hough line and sorted them into left and right lanes.
 Next, I used numpy's *polyfit* function to generate a 1-degree polynomial (i.e. a line) based on the coordinates of the Hough lines for each lane.
 I found that I could use numpy's *poly1d* function to generate the y-values of the polynomial (rather than manually computing "y = mx + b").
 I then selected coordinates such that the lines would extend till the image boundary and drew these lines using OpenCV's *line* function.

 ![line_image]![original]